 Track your physical activity

-Inspire 2 can track 6 activities in real-time such as run, bike, swim, treadmill, weights, and interval workout right from your wrist.
-Swipe down until you find “Exercise” and choose your favorite workout.
+Inspire 2 can track 6 activities in real-time such as running, biking, swimming, treadmill, weights, and interval workout right from your wrist.
+Swipe down until you find “Exercise” and choose your favorite activity.

 Also, you can update the list from the Dashboard, tap on your profile picture, and tap on Inspire 2.
 Go to Exercise shortcuts and swipe left on any activity to remove.
 Then you can add an activity or drag handles to reorder.